Do Arsenal or Man Utd get the better deal? Sanchez v Mkhitaryan in Opta numbers

 Sanchez is slightly behind Mkhitaryan in terms of assists, however.
 Mkhitaryan provides an average of 0.24 assists per game, compared to 0.22 for Sanchez.

-The duo are remarkably similar on touches per game - Mkhitaryan taking 74.61 to Sanchez's 74.46 - but there is an indication the United man may be less selfish.
+The duo are remarkably similar on touches per game - Mkhitaryan taking 74.61 to Sanchez's 74.46 - but there is an indication the former may be less selfish.

 On average, Mkhitaryan completes 51.47 passes per Premier League match compared to Sanchez's 48.16, while his ball retention is also significantly better.